OMEN-SDI/capstone-back-end/README.md

 ![schema](https://user-images.githubusercontent.com/75449881/193062041-02f696c3-491f-4892-ace3-27f7a1cff9ca.png)

+ENDPOINTS:
+GET
+/missions - shows all missions
+/users - shows all users
+/missiontype -shows all available mission types /favoritemissions/:userid - should show favorite missions the user has saved

+POST
+/missions - creates a mission
+/users - creates a user
+/favoritemissions - creates a favorite mission

+PATCH
+/missions/:id - updates a mission
+/users/:id - updates a user

+DELETE
+/users/:id - deletes a user
+/favoritemissions/:missionid - should be able to delete a favorite mission

 ---

 **If you have any suggestions for improvements to this readme, find mistakes, or even just notice a spelling or grammar error, please feel free to submit a pull request!**